leonawicz/tabr/README.md

 -   Support for arbitrary instrument tuning.
 -   Offers inclusion (or exclusion) of formal music staves above tab staves, such as treble and bass clef staves for complete rhythm and timing information.
 -   Track-specific setup for features like instrument type, tuning and supplemental music staves.
--   Provide common notation such as slide, bend, hammer on, pull off, slur, tie, staccato, dotted notes, visible and silent rests.
+-   Provides common notation such as slide, bend, hammer on, pull off, slur, tie, staccato, dotted notes, visible and silent rests.
 -   Allows arbitrary tuplet structure.
 -   Above-staff text annotation.
 -   Percent and volta repeat section notation.